 - At the 2000 Hugo Awards, the film took home the coveted 'Best Dramatic Presentation' Award.

 On this day in 2008, the Horror/SciFi hybrid Pulse 3 first found life on home video.
-The feature starred Noureen DeWulf and Rider Strong, and here's the premise provided by the people at IMDB.com:
+Written and directed by Joel Soisson, the feature starred Noureen DeWulf, Rider Strong, and Lynn Blackburn.
+Here's the premise provided by the people at IMDB.com:

 "A restless girl embarks on a journey back to a city populated by the dead in search of a mysterious internet lover."